David A. Kenny

 BetweenO (click to run): Model with Between-Dyads Outcome -- learn more

 All of these programs are written in R, but to run them, the user need not download R nor be at all familiar with R. One simply goes to the website (click on the name above) and is prompted about the data and the analysis that is desired.
 The results of the analysis -- computer output, tables, and text -- appear on the right side of the screen and for some programs the results can be downloaded to a file.
 These programs were written by myself with assistance from Thomas Ledermann, Robert Ackerman, Lara Stas, John Sakaluk, and Axel Mayer.
 Moreover, SRM_R was co-written with Man-Nok Wong.
 They all use RStudio's shiny web application framework.
 I eagerly looking for others to help me in this endeavor.
-Help is need not only in writing programs, but also in creating documentation.
+Help is needed not only in writing programs, but also in creating documentation.

 These programs are all very much in development and there are likely bugs and errors.
 Results should be carefully checked!